 Words That Motivate and Influence

 Do you have trigger words?
-Words that when you hear them pique your interest or maybe even stop you in your tracks because you’ve got to know more?
+Words that when you hear them pique your interest.
+Or, maybe even stop you in your tracks because you’ve got to know more?
+Words that motivate and influence you?

 Most of us have a few trigger words.
 Of course one of the biggest challenges is knowing what are the “right” words to use with a prospect/client to move them into action.